On this page you can find information about:

 Ray Le Maistre

-Beats: Service Provider IT (SPIT), fixed broadband, packet-optical, carrier Ethernet, coffee, movies.
+Beats: Virtualization, OSS/BSS, test & measurement, fixed broadband, packet-optical, coffee, movies.

 Don't be fooled by the weird cod-French surname: Ray's as British as corned beef and bad teeth, despite affecting a sheen of Continental sophistication by his constant references to fancy-dan "proper" coffee.
 He's even trained as a barista, for god's sake.